chandharlabs/chandhar-docs/docs/index.md

 ## Publications

-Our work is published in **IEEE journals and international conferences**.
+Our work is published in IEEE journals and international conferences.

 [Publications](publications/index.md)